ivan-lednev/obsidian-day-planner/README.md

 Pull requests are both welcome and appreciated. 😀

 If you would like to contribute to the development of this plugin, please follow the guidelines provided in [CONTRIBUTING.md](CONTRIBUTING.md).

-## Donating

-This plugin is provided free of charge.
-If you would like to donate something to me, you can via [PayPal](https://paypal.me/lynchjames2020).
-Thank you!